Skusakabe/Snakes-Game/README.md

 5/31/22: Made a title screen for the game, added modes, and button that switches them to rotate between which screen is shown.

 6/1/22: Made the pause Menu.

+6/2/22: Started work on the save menu, started setting up save and open function.

+6/3/22: Finish working on map editing screen, along with GUI.
+This allows us to draw our map and then upload it.

+6/4/22: Worked on File saving method, researched libraries that could be used.

+6/5/22: Worked on File Saving and file opening, file saving now can create a file.
+Also created a map loading screen.

+6/6/22: Found Error with PImage not being able to be serializable.
+Fixed issue.
+Now both load map and save map work.
+Along with all the GUI involved.
+Added a dropdown list to pick map.

+6/7/22: fixed issue with local pathing.
+Found issue with math and highestblock method.
+Fixed pause button being broken.

 Shinji work log:

 5/23/22: Made a little bit of projectile and started the project.
 Got projectile to display itself and do the physics/move.